 Nonstoichiometric local atomic environments, characterized by varying elevated vacancy concentrations, are commonly observed in chemical exfoliation processes \cite{song2019soft, song2021properties}.
 The ubiquity of these nonstoichiometric environments can be attributed to the disordered atomic migration that occurs following the deintercalation process associated with the chemical exfoliation of non-vdW materials \cite{song2019soft}.
 This phenomenon leads to distinct compositional variations that are evident both temporally and spatially.
 Consequently, to gain insights into the intricate mechanisms underlying the chemical exfoliation of non-vdW materials, it is imperative to develop accurate computational models capable of comprehending nonstoichiometric environments across a wide range of vacancy concentrations.
-Modeling nonstoichiometric systems exclusively through density functional theory (DFT) poses inherent challenges due to the abundance of diverse compositions and atomic arrangements.
-The extensive array of potential structures in nonstoichiometric systems, which escalates exponentially with the number of atoms in the unit cell \cite{oganov2011modern}, constrains the use of DFT to small cell sizes and thereby limits the achievable compositions in DFT simulations.
-To mitigate this challenge, researchers commonly employ special quasi-random structure (SQS) cells \cite{zunger1990special, jiang2009first} as representative unit cells.
-These cells can effectively capture the statistical features of atomic disorder and enable DFT predictions for various properties, including defect formation energies, phase stability, and electronic structure.
-To extrapolate to other compositions or facilitate extensive Monte Carlo (MC) simulations with larger unit cells, the common practice is to employ a surrogate model like cluster expansion (CE) \cite{zhang2015self, ravi2010cluster, xie2023revealing}.
-CE functions as an on-lattice model, deliberately designed to estimate energies using configurational chemical order.
-This approach is well-suited for fixed-lattice alloy systems.
-Nevertheless, nonstoichiometric systems frequently manifest significant deviations from the parent lattice structure, and exhibit notable sensitivity of vacancy arrangements to mechanical strains \cite{haselmann2021negatively, aschauer2013strain, komsa2013point}.
-As a result, a more dependable approach entails adopting an off-lattice model that incorporates both configurational and geometrical features of nonstoichiometric systems.
+Modeling nonstoichiometric systems exclusively through density functional theory (DFT) proves infeasible due to the extensive spectrum of conceivable compositions and atomic configurations, which escalates exponentially with the number of atoms in the unit cell \cite{oganov2011modern}.
+To mitigate this challenge, researchers commonly employ special quasi-random structure (SQS) cells \cite{zunger1990special, jiang2009first} as representative unit cells that effectively capture the statistical features of atomic disorder, enabling DFT predictions for compositions attainable within compact unit cells.
+To extrapolate to other compositions or facilitate large-scale simulations, the common practice is to employ a surrogate model like cluster expansion (CE) \cite{zhang2015self, ravi2010cluster, xie2023revealing}.
+While the on-lattice CE is well-suited for fixed-lattice alloy systems, nonstoichiometric systems frequently manifest significant deviations from the parent lattice, and exhibit notable sensitivity of atomic arrangements to mechanical strains \cite{haselmann2021negatively, aschauer2013strain, komsa2013point}.
+Therefore, a more dependable approach entails adopting an off-lattice model that incorporates both configurational and geometrical features of nonstoichiometric systems.
 Additionally, CE's transferability to unobserved on-lattice configurations and compositions remains a subject warranting further investigation \cite{xie2022machine}.